 How to Make an Herb Wreath - Putting it All Together

 Okay, let's make an herb wreath.
 I've included instructions here.
-There is also a helpful (I hope) slide show at the bottom of this post.
-If you missed part one (prep) you can visit it at:
+If you missed part one (prep) you can visit it at.
+You will find useful photos there:

 How to Make an Herb Wreath - Part 1